top of page

 Language

 Ever met a tone-deaf person that can speak Chinese?
 No?
 Well, you still have not!
 But I am certainly working on it.
 Picking up (Mandarin) Chinese is proving to be incredibly challenging, but with great rewards.
-My goal is to be proficient by the time I go on the job market, and I am making good progress on the "owl app".
+My goal is to be proficient by the time I go on the job market, and I am making good progress on Duolingo (thanks in large part to the owl's ominous demeanor).
 I am also planning on soon picking up where I left off with Spanish in my high school days.
 My days of monolingualism are numbered!

 Sports

 My one true passion!
-I am looking forward to the days when I am an old washed-up has-been economist who can ride off into the sunset by writing sports economics papers.
-As a Pittsburgh Steelers fan, I am currently thinking up economic models of optimal QB hand size.
+As a Pittsburgh Steelers fan, I am currently thinking up economic models to prove once and for all that TJ Watt is better than Myles Garrett.
 In the mean-time, I will continue to vicariously relive Steve Nash's glory days by wearing a headband every time I play pickup basketball.

 Personal